- PGP Keys

 (i.e., BT Counterpane).

-He is now Director of Customer Support, for SGP Technologies (Blackphone.ch).
+He was also Director of Customer Support for SGP Technologies (Blackphone.ch)

 Mr. Vossen has worked with DOS, Windows, UNIX, VMS and AS/400